-"The offering, giving, soliciting or acceptance of an inducement or reward which may influence the action of any person."
+The giving and/or acceptance of an inducement or reward which influences the action of any person.

-3. THE COUNCIL'S COMMITMENT
+3 THE COUNCIL'S COMMITMENT

-- 3.1 In developing and operating its anti-fraud and corruption arrangements, them Council will: - Where possible, take action to prevent fraud and corruption activity occurring. - Encourage the detection of fraud and corruption activity. - Promote Member, officer, the general public and other stakeholder awareness of fraud and corruption. - Offer specific fraud and corruption training to officers in key positions within the organisation. - Encourage Members, officers, the general public and other stakeholders to report any concerns or suspicions. - Investigate any substantiated concerns or suspicions in a fair and confidential manner. - Take action as appropriate based on the outcomes of investigations.
+- 3.1 In developing and operating its anti-fraud, bribery and corruption arrangements, the council will: - Where possible, take action to prevent fraud, bribery and corruption activity occurring. - Encourage the detection of such activity. - Promote Member, officer, the general public and other stakeholder awareness of fraud, bribery and corruption. - Offer specific training on these issues to officers in key positions within the organisation. - Encourage Members, officers, the general public and other stakeholders to report any concerns or suspicions. - Investigate any substantiated concerns or suspicions in a fair and confidential manner. - Take action as appropriate based on the outcomes of investigations.

-4. PREVENTION OF FRAUD & CORRUPTION
+4 PREVENTION OF FRAUD, BRIBERY & CORRUPTION